ehegnes/cros-auto-backlight/README.md

 over time, removing outliers whenever necessary.

-When you run `gnuplot bl.gpi`, the slope and y-intercept of your brightness fit will be stored in `blsettings.dat`, which is then read by `backlight`.
+When you run `gnuplot bl.gpi`, the slope and y-intercept of your brightness fit will be stored in `blsettings`, which is then sourced by `backlight`.
 Use the `--persist` flag to view the visualization.

 _Note_: You may have to manually remove outliers.
 Simply delete the offending